snok/self-limiters/README.md

 This library implements an async distributed [semaphore](https://en.wikipedia.org/wiki/Semaphore_(programming)), as well as the [token bucket algorithm](https://en.wikipedia.org/wiki/Token_bucket).
-Both implementations are FIFO, and use redis as the backend.
+Both implementations are FIFO, and require redis.

 Between them, the two implementations make it possible to regulate traffic with respect to: